jeffnyman/inform6-playground/README.md

 ];
 ```

-If that code is stored in a file called `learn.t`, then you could then compile that with:
+If that code is stored in a file called `learn.inf`, then you could then compile that with:

-`inform6 learn.t`
+`inform6 learn.inf`

 Let's say that you have a program that uses the Inform 6 library.
 Consider this: